‘RHOA’ Star Kim Zolciak-Biermann Goes Makeup-Free In New Photo & Fans Are Losing It

 But while Kim didn’t acknowledge her seemingly bare face in the new selfie shared with her almost 3 million followers, fans most definitely noticed that she’d ditched her usual uber-glam makeup look for the new pic.

 The comments section was flooded with praise for the 40-year-old star.
-Many Instagram users acknowledged just how much younger the mom of six looked.
+Many Instagram users acknowledged just how much younger the mom-of-six looked.

 “Dare I say you look almost better without make up?!?
 You look amazing with this fresh face!
 I thought it was one of your daughters at first scroll,” one fan told the Bravo personality.